NLP Sentiment Analysis with Default Sentiment Analyzer

 Shifting lexicon style

-Modifying the models to be able to address the area of focus based already existing datasets
+Modifying the models to be able to address the area of focus based on already existing datasets

-In short, models employed in either tools or trained specifically for the purpose of opinion mining bring great deal of value to business and research that seeks to explore the patterns in public perception or client views.
-The method of analysis to be employed determines on the nature of data and specifics of the analysis.
+In short, models employed in either tools or trained specifically for opinion mining bring tremendous value to business and research that explores the patterns in public perception or client views.
+The method of analysis to be employed determines the nature of the data and the specifics of the analysis.

 Leave a Comment